Margaret St. Clair: Biography

+drawings are, I think, by far the best in the magazine...In conclusion, Jules de Grandin is a pain in the neck.

+After a visit to China, the St. Clairs lived in a hilltop house with a panoramic view in what is now El Sobrante, California, where Margaret gardened; she also bred and sold dachshund puppies.

-In her rare autobiographical writings, St. Clair revealed few details of her personal life, but interviews with some who knew her indicate that she and her husband were well-traveled (including some visits to nudist colonies), were childless by choice, and in 1966 were initiated into Wicca by Raymond Buckland, taking the Craft names Froniga and Weyland.
+In her rare autobiographical writings, St. Clair revealed few details of her personal life, but interviews with some who knew her indicate that she and her husband were well-traveled (including some visits to nudist colonies), were childless by choice, and in 1966 were initiated into Wicca by Raymond Buckland, taking the craft names Froniga and Weyland.
 Eric St. Clair worked variously as a statistician, social worker, horticulturist, shopfitter, and a laboratory assistant in the University of California at Berkeley Physics Department; he also published numerous short stories and magazine articles and was "perhaps the leading American writer of children's stories about bears, having sold close to 100 of them."

 The St. Clairs eventually moved from El Sobrante to a house on the coast near Point Arena, "where every window had an ocean view."
 Margaret survived her husband by several years.
 A lifelong supporter of the American Friends Service Committee, she spent her final years at Friends House in Santa Rosa, California.
 She died in 1995.